funvill/funvill.github.io/_posts/2017-03-01-notes-from-march_2017.md

 author: funvill
 ---

 Some of the things that I have found interesting in March 2017.
+This page is updated throughout the month of March.
+See [February 2017](/notes-from-february_2017) for the previous month.

 ## Thinkgs I made